-Kathleen Werner is a Manhattan based fine artist currently working on her “Geotic” series of paintings.
-These large scale Geotic paintings are inspired by nature itself and appear reminiscent of LandSat images, slicing open a geode, or even peering into the depths of outer space.
+Kathleen Werner is a Manhattan based fine artist currently working on her “Geotic” and new "Ecliptic" series of paintings.
+The large scale Geotic paintings are inspired by nature itself and appear reminiscent of LandSat images, slicing open a geode, or even peering into the depths of outer space.
 Her vision for these paintings comes from extensive amounts of travel, looking down at the beauty of the earth from above and the serenity it invokes.
 The thoughtful creation of these new worlds and aerial scapes come after perfecting her technique over many years, and she is pleased to finally be releasing the first incantations of the series.
 Kathleen has spent her life as an entrepreneur and designer, during her time at the Frank Lloyd Wright School of Architecture she conceptualized the modern sculpture “Etazin”, a large circular outdoor lounge chair which is now on permanent installation at the school.
 Kathleen believes it is vital to draw attention to significant initiatives through art and donates a portion of all proceeds to foundations that encourage action on a number of important issues, including the support and education of young women both locally and globally.

 Tambaran Gallery Summer 2017

 5 E. 82nd St New York NY 10028

 Please take a moment to listen to a few recent radio interviews: